itopsandrii/blackhole_exporter/README.md

-# FastNetMon Blackhole Prometheus Exporter
+# Blackhole Prometheus Exporter

-A Prometheus exporter written in Go that collects blocked IP addresses from the FastNetMon API.
+A Prometheus exporter written in Go that collects blocked IP addresses from the API.

 ## Features

-- Pulls blocked IPs from FastNetMon's REST API (`/blackhole` endpoint).
+- Pulls blocked IPs from REST API (`/blackhole` endpoint).
 - Exposes them as Prometheus metrics: `blocked_ip{ip="..."}`.
 - Proper error and authorization checks with readable logging.
 - All configuration via environment variables (`.env`-ready).